Mahatma Gandhi: Round Table Conferences

 During the discussions between Gandhi and the British government over 1931–32 at the Round Table Conferences, Gandhi, now aged about 62, sought constitutional reforms as a preparation to the end of colonial British rule, and begin the self-rule by Indians.
 The British side sought reforms that would keep the Indian subcontinent as a colony.
 The British negotiators proposed constitutional reforms on a British Dominion model that established separate electorates based on religious and social divisions.
 The British questioned the Congress party and Gandhi's authority to speak for all of India.
 They invited Indian religious leaders, such as Muslims and Sikhs, to press their demands along religious lines, as well as B. R. Ambedkar as the representative leader of the untouchables.
 Gandhi vehemently opposed a constitution that enshrined rights or representations based on communal divisions, because he feared that it would not bring people together but divide them, perpetuate their status, and divert the attention from India's struggle to end the colonial rule.

-The Second Round Table conference was the only time he left India between 1914 and his death in 1948.
-He declined the government's offer of accommodation in an expensive West End hotel, preferring to stay in the East End, to live among working-class people, as he did in India.
-He based himself in a small cell-bedroom at Kingsley Hall for the three-month duration of his stay and was enthusiastically received by East Enders.
-During this time he renewed his links with the British vegetarian movement.
+The Second Round Table conference was the only time Gandhi left India between 1914 and his death in 1948.
+He was accompanied by his secretary Mahadev Desai, son Devdas Gandhi and British supporter Mirabehn.
+Gandhi declined the government's offer of accommodation in an expensive West End hotel, preferring to stay in the East End, to live among working-class people, as he did in India.
+Gandhi based himself in a small cell-bedroom at his friend Muriel Lester's "People's House" at Kingsley Hall for the three-month duration of his stay.
+He was enthusiastically received by East Enders.
+Local children gave him toys for his birthday and Lester noted that he would gently place them on window sills and in carriages during his stay and took them back to India.
+During this time, Gandhi also renewed his links with the British vegetarian movement.

 After Gandhi returned from the Second Round Table conference, he started a new satyagraha.
-He was arrested and imprisoned at the Yerwada Jail, Pune.
+Gandhi was arrested and imprisoned at the Yerwada Jail, Pune.
 While he was in prison, the British government enacted a new law that granted untouchables a separate electorate.
 It came to be known as the Communal Award.
 In protest, Gandhi started a fast-unto-death, while he was held in prison.
 The resulting public outcry forced the government, in consultations with Ambedkar, to replace the Communal Award with a compromise Poona Pact.